-The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board ("IFRS") effective for the Company's reporting for the year ended December 31, 2022.
+The Company's consolidated financial statements have been prepared in accordance with IFRS Accounting Standards applicable to the preparation of annual financial statements effective for the Company's reporting for the year ended December 31, 2023.
 The consolidated financial statements have been prepared under the historical cost convention except for certain financial instruments carried at fair value.
 In addition, these consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.

-These financial statements were approved by the board of directors on March 28, 2023.
+These financial statements were approved by the board of directors on March 28, 2024.